abstract-tools/foreword/README.md

 #### Goals
 - Able to partially apply all functions.
 - Ensure correctness of transformations, not allowing data to be mutated.
-- Leverage type separation into a more interesting interface; for example, `O.map`.
+- Leverage type separation into a more interesting interface; for example, `O.map/filter`.

 ## Array